mulle-sde/mulle-fetch/README.md

 mv download "${DST}"
 ```

-One invariably specifies the **url** to download from and the **destination** directory to download to.
+One invariably specifies the **url** to download from and the **destination**
+directory to download to.
 The destination directory must not exist yet.

-Here are two ways to retrieve the tagged version [1.3.5](//github.com/mulle-nat/mulle-c11/releases/tag/1.3.5) of [mulle-c11](//github.com/mulle-nat/mulle-c11) from [github](//github.com).

 #### Download and unpack a tar archive:

+Here the version is specified in the URL

 ```
 mulle-fetch fetch -s tar https://github.com/mulle-nat/mulle-c11/archive/1.3.5.tar.gz mulle-c11